wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-release-notes.md

 <tr>
 <td>Visual Studio tooling</td>
 <td>In addition to complete tooling for Apache Storm, the tooling for Apache Hive in Visual Studio has been updated to include statement completion, local validation, and improved debugging support.
-For more information, see <a href="/documentation/articles/hdinsight-hadoop-visual-studio-tools-get-started/" target="_blank">Get Started with HDInsight Hadoop Tools for Visual Studio</a>.</td>
+For more information, see Get Started with HDInsight Hadoop Tools for Visual Studio.</td>
 <td>Tooling</td>
 <td>Hadoop</td>
 <td>N/A</td>